 Third, while having the right and ability to control the infringing activity, did not receive a financial benefit directly attributable to the infringing activity.

-If you find that the defendant has satisfied these requirements, your verdict should be for the defendant.
-If, on the other hand, you find that the defendant has failed to prove any of these elements, the defendant is not entitled to prevail on this affirmative defense but may assert other defenses.
+If you find that the defendant [name] has satisfied these requirements, your verdict should be for the defendant [name].
+If, on the other hand, you find that the defendant [name] has failed to prove any of these elements, the defendant [name] is not entitled to prevail on this affirmative defense but may assert other defenses.

 Comment

-This instruction is based on 17 U.S.C. § 512(d), as well as § 512(c)(2)-(3), (i), and (k).
+This instruction is based on 17 U.S.C. § 512(d), as well as §§ 512(c)(2)-(3), (i), and (k).

 For a definition of a service provider of network communication services, see Instruction 17.27 (Copyright—Affirmative Defense—Service Provider of Network Communications Services Defined).
-For commentary on a reasonably implemented policy for the termination of users who are repeat infringers, see Instruction 17.27 (Copyright—Affirmative Defense—Limitation on Liability for Transitory Digital Network Communications).
+For commentary on a reasonably implemented policy for the termination of users who are repeat infringers, see Instruction 17.28 (Copyright—Affirmative Defense—Limitation on Liability for Transitory Digital Network Communications).
 For an instruction on the requirements for a valid notice of claimed infringement, see Instruction 17.29 (Copyright—Affirmative Defense—Limitation on Liability for System Caching).
-For commentary on actual knowledge of infringement, awareness of facts or circumstances from which specific infringing activity is apparent, and financial benefit directly attributable to infringing activity, see Instruction 17.30 (Copyright—Affirmative Defense—Limitation on Liability for Information Residing on Systems or Networks at Direction of Users).
+For commentary on actual knowledge of infringement, awareness of facts or circumstances from which specific infringing activity is apparent, and financial benefit directly attributable to infringing activity, see Instruction 17.32 (Copyright—Affirmative Defense—Limitation on Liability for Information Residing on Systems or Networks at Direction of Users).

 Information Location Tools: This defense applies only to “infringement of copyright by reason of the provider referring or linking users to an online location containing infringing material or infringing activity.”
 Perfect 10, Inc. v.
 CCBill LLC, 488 F.3d 1102, 1116-17 (9th Cir.
-2007) (explaining that § 512(d) did not create “blanket immunity” when a defendant provided users with a hyperlink to infringing material but also engaged in other infringing activity).
+2007) (quoting § 512(d)) (explaining that § 512(d) did not create “blanket immunity” when a defendant provided users with a hyperlink to infringing material but also engaged in other infringing activity).

 Revised Dec.
 2023

-17.32 Copyright—Damages (17 U.S.C. § 504)
+17.34 Copyright—Damages (17 U.S.C. § 504)

 If you find for the plaintiff [name] on the plaintiff [name]’s copyright infringement claim, you must determine the plaintiff [name]’s damages.
 The plaintiff is entitled to recover the actual damages suffered as a result of the infringement.
-In addition, the plaintiff is also entitled to recover any profits of the defendant attributable to the infringement.
+In addition, the plaintiff is also entitled to recover any profits of the defendant attributable to the infringement and not taken into account in [computing the actual damages] [the calculation of damages].
 The plaintiff must prove damages by a preponderance of the evidence.

 Comment